 Photographers I Love: Tyler Mitchell

-Tyler Mitchell’s subjects, be they models or everyday people, are effortlessly cool, like only cool 19-year-olds know how to be.
+Photographer Tyler Mitchell’s subjects, be they models or everyday people, are effortlessly cool, like only cool 19-year-olds know how to be.
 They play with gender roles and pay no mind to what people may think of their clothes or skin color.
 Mitchell shows us moments when being young and alive is all that matters.

 Photographers I Love: Gordon Parks

-Throughout his life and career, Gordon Parks held an unflinching mirror to America and fought for civil rights and social justice.
+Throughout his life and career, photographer Gordon Parks held an unflinching mirror to America and fought for civil rights and social justice.
 Photographer, filmmaker, writer, musician… he was a true Renaissance man and led an extraordinary life!

 Photographers I Love: Tim Walker